KemengXu/RGB_Trainer/README.md

 # RGB_Trainer
-can you guess the RGB color?
+You are given a RGB value and several colored squares, can you pick the correct one?
+Here's the website [RGB_Trainer](http://www.guess-color-xkm.com.s3-website.us-east-2.amazonaws.com), enjoy!